Notlord69/urdf_validator/README.md

 `check_urdf`, the only official ROS 2 validation tool, checks syntax only.
 A URDF that passes `check_urdf` can still silently fail in any physics-based simulator — collapsing robots, undersized motors, unstable configurations. `urdf_validator` catches this entire class of errors before you ever launch a simulation.

+The tool is designed to work on **any** URDF, not just a curated set of reference robots.
+When the link-name heuristics cannot reliably classify your robot, you can declare what the tool cannot infer — robot type, ground-contact links, arm chain boundaries — and the heuristics continue running as a cross-check rather than the sole decision-maker.

 ## What it checks

 | Phase | What it analyses |